Jiamusi Heilongjiang, China Travel Guide

 Highest standard of service and facilities, including multiple dining options plus for fun amenities.

-Serviced apartments, if available, or negotiating long-term rates with mid-range hotels serve as options for extended stays.
+Serviced apartments, if available, or negotiating long-term rates with mid-range hotels serve as options for long-term visits.

 Mid-range or luxury hotels often feature family rooms, connecting rooms, or suites.